jasonearly/jason-bot/README.md

 ####helpQueue
-_username_ needs help with _topic_ - hubot listens and adds the help request to a queue and replys to user.
-'help next' - hubot responds with who needs help and with what topic.
+_username_ needs help with _topic_ - hubot listens and adds the help request to a queue and replys to user.  return 'help next' - hubot responds with who needs help and with what topic.